<PAGE>

 <h2><a name="L_mtd_tests">MTD tests</a></h2>

-flash hardware and drivers.
-The tests are available in the mainline kernels
+<p>The kernel module tests are available in the mainline kernels

 starting from kernel version <code>2.6.29</code> and they live in the